mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 ## Lambda Function - s3.getSignedUrl()

 As already mentioned, the AWS SDK method we will be using in our Lambda function is `s3.getSignedUrl()`.
 This method returns a URL.
-When this URL is called by an http request, it will contain all the information and authorization needed to upload a file to an S3 bucket.
+When this URL is called by an HTTP request, it will contain all the information and authorization needed to upload a file to an S3 bucket.

 We want the objects in our bucket to have unique filenames.
 For that, we'll be using a package to create universally unique identifiers.
 After we've initialized our function locally using [pnpm](https://github.com/pnpm/pnpm), we need to open the project in the command line and run `pnpm install uuid`.
 We can then use the uuid as the s3 object's key parameter, which S3 uses to create its filename.